Techtonica/curriculum/security/security.md

 ### Common Mistakes / Misconceptions

-This is something that students might not realize or might assume at first.

-Make sure the low-hanging fruit is taken care of: OWASP Top 10.
+Rolling your own encryption: you are not a mathematician; please don't do this.

 ### Guided Practice

-Have the students work with you as you do something.
+Have the students use popular libraries to solve these problems with you.

 ### Independent Practice